» C64.COM exclusives

 Commodore C64C Introductory Audio Tape

-Well, it's 2013, but if you still need help getting your brand new Commodore 64 to work, you can download this introductory tape which contains hints and tips on how to get started.
+It's the year 2006, but if you still haven't found help to get your brand new Commodore 64 to work, download this introductory tape.
+It contains hints and tips on how to get started.
 It was produced in 1990 by Domark Ltd. for Commodore UK Ltd, written by John Minson and narrated by Jonathan Kidd.
-Warning: It is Very English!
-Download Side A / Download Side B
+Warning: It's very English! ;) Download Side A / Download Side B

 Copenhagen Retro Concert video bootleg

-This is a bootleg video of the Copenhagen Retro Concert held in November 2005.
-It features live performances by Visa Röster, Rob Hubbard and Mark Knight, SID'80s, Press Play on Tape and even a small bit of Jeroen Tel's set.
-And, yes, some very gay dancing.
-It was filmed by Kent 'Trace' Walldén and AVI'd by Joachim 'The Sarge' Ljunggren for C64.COM.
+This is a bootleg video of the Copenhagen Retro Concert that took place in November 2005.
+It features live performances from Visa Röster, Rob Hubbard and Mark Knight, SID'80s, Press Play on Tape, and even a small bit of Jeroen Tel's set.
+And yes... some very gay dancing.
+It was filmed by Kent 'Trace' Walldén and AVI'd by Joachim 'The Sarge' Ljunggren for C64hq.
 Download it!

 Jucke's ExperiMENTAL SIDShow

-This is the recording of Jucke's ExperiMENTAL SIDShow which was aired on C64.COM:8000 on April 27th.
+This is the recording of Jucke's ExperiMENTAL SIDShow that was aired on C64.COM:8000 on April 27th.
 It's a wild mix of old, new, and obscure SID's... and very entertaining.
-Download it here!
+Download it!

 Original Rob Hubbard recordings

 These are original recordings by Rob before they became actual C64 tracks.
-Rob MP3'd them and sent them in, and we beefed them up a bit and removed some background noise.
-We proudly present the results here!
+Rob MP3'd them, sent them, and we boosted up things a bit plus removed some background noise.
+We are really proud to be able to give you these!

 Chimera